 If you are a researcher investigating genetic intellectual disability, the Scientific Advisory Board of the Jérôme Lejeune Foundation invites you to submit your research project aiming at identification of treatments to improve the cognitive deficits of patients, especially those with trisomy 21 (Down syndrome) and other rare disabilities such as fragile X, cri du chat, Rett, Williams-Beuren, Prader-Willi, Angelman, and other syndromes, excluding autism.

 Grants are offered for one or two year(s).
 Funding is variable in the range of EUR 20,000 per year.
 Clinical projects could receive more funding.

 The Jérôme Lejeune Foundation also funds the organization of conferences or courses.

 Applicants must complete the Foundation’s grant application form and submit it along with all supporting documentation by the deadline stated below.
-The Jerome Lejeune Foundation’s Scientific Advisory Board will review applications and make recommendations for funding to the board of the Foundation.
-The Scientific Board reviews applications twice each year.
+The Jérôme Lejeune Scientific Advisory Board will study your application and inform you of its decision.
+The Scientific Advisory Board reviews applications twice a year.